Finding the silver lining

 I had to work on my birthday.

-But not having the day off that didn’t distract me from my quiet, inner celebration one little bit.
+But not having the day off didn’t distract me from my quiet, inner celebration one little bit.
 In fact, as I taught my two yoga classes, I felt peppy and creative, kind of like a secret birthday girl.

 My son got on the wrong train on my birthday, so I had to navigate Friday rush hour traffic to pick him up at another station.

 As I waited for my turn to go through the third round of green at yet another traffic light along the way, I was not bothered at all.
-I turned the music up and thought about how happy I was that my boy was making the trip home to so all five of us could be together to celebrate.
+I turned the music up and thought about how happy I was that my boy was making the trip home so all five of us could be together to celebrate.

 The manager of the movie theater was super rude on my birthday.

 But he couldn’t upset me.
 In fact, as I watched him yell at the crowds waiting to see the huge new superhero release, I felt a little sad for him.
 I thought, “What a strange choice, not to have a good day on the best day his theater has had in years.”